jyoti9705/javabeginners/abstract/README.md

 1. Benefit using interface is that you can create instance of interface class and make use of methods that are used by two diff class which have implemented interface
+2. Interface can implement multiple inheritance but Abstract class cannot

 Interface